Client: Stan & Jean Perron Child Advocacy Centre

 Canning Vale Powder Coating

-As a new building built within the old Midland Railway yards the building design echoed the old buildings with 6 large openings, which perfectly suited a series of 6 large artwork screens.
-The screens are each 5600mm x 4400mm and comprised of 8 x 5mm aluminum laser cut panels, telling a story of the Noongah Six Seasons.
-The works are powder coated with Interpon D2525 to depict the colours of the six seasons.
+As a new building built within the Midland Railway yards the building design echoed the old buildings with 6 large openings, which perfectly suited a series of 6 large artwork screens.
+The screens are each 5600mm x 4400mm and comprised of 8 x 5mm aluminum laser cut panels, telling a reinterpreted story of the Noongah Six Seasons.
+The works are powder coated with Interpon D2525 to depict the colours of the seasons.
 The artwork screens are airflow for the multistory carpark and address all Australian Building Codes for airflow, wind load, pressure etc. The designs are unique in that they are highly pictorial and participatory, utilising children’s drawings.
 The artist is not indigenous, but sought to build the connections between young people’s lives, the natural environment and indigenous traditions.

 In the south west of Australia, the Noongar seasonal calendar includes six different seasons in a yearly cycle.
 These are Birak, Bunuru, Djeran, Makuru, Djilba and Kambarang.
 Each of the six seasons represents and explains the seasonal changes we see annually.
 The different weather patterns, plants flowering and the behaviours of animals are indicators that the seasons are changing.